In case your time is short

 If and when a module fails, having spares on hand to reduce downtime is critical.
 This may cost a little more upfront, but the investment in minimizing downtime when a module fails is well worth it from a business perspective.

-This can be difficult when trying to keep a network under a budget, so evaluating key components as to the absolute minimum spares to maintain network uptime is a helpful step to take during the initial design phase.
+This can be difficult when trying to keep a network under a budget, so evaluating key components to determine the absolute minimum spares needed to maintain network uptime is a helpful step to take during the initial design phase.

 6. Put Necessary Documentation in Place and Make it Accessible